+Navratri meaning is ‘nine nights devoted to the Divine Mother, or Shakti.”
+This celebration is held between the 1st and 9th tithi.
 Throughout most regions of India, the Navratri fast lasts for nine days.
-Navratri is a cultural festival of the feminine as the conqueror of evil.
+Navratri is a cultural festival of the feminine as the conqueror of evil, symbolised by the legendary battle between the demon Mahishasura and the warrior goddess Durga.

 According to legend, Mahishasura, the demon, worshipped Lord Shiva and gained eternal power.
-So he began killing and harassing innocent people in order to gain seven lokas.
+So he began killing and harassing innocent people to gain seven lokas.

 Goddess Durga agreed to marry him on the condition that he defeated her in a duel.
 Mahishasura, who was conceited about his might, accepted combat.

 The combat lasted nine nights, and at the end of the ninth night, Goddess Durga beheaded Mahishasura.
-As a result, the nine nights for which the war was waged are known as Navratri.
+As a result, the nine nights for which the war was waged are the reason Why is Navratri Celebrated.

-This is when everything in the world slows down, including the body, which enters a state of lethargy when the weather changes with the arrival of winter.
+Navaratri meaning in scientific terms, is a period when everything in the world slows down, including the body, which enters a state of lethargy when the weather changes with the arrival of summer.

 Previously, people would meditate during the fasting period – there was no action.
 However, people increasingly engage in a variety of activities such as working, learning, travelling, and so on; housewives should recognise that they, too, are working.
 These activities necessitate the consumption of appropriate nutrition.